synsense/sinabs/docs/source/specksim.md

 ## Supported architecture
 The `specksim` simulator only supports sequential models.
 Typically the container module we use is `torch.nn.Sequential`, however nested modules are also supported.

+Each weight layer, `torch.nn.Conv2d`, `torch.nn.Linear` should be followed by a spiking layer `sinabs.layers.IAF`, `sinabs.layers.IAFSqueeze`.

 The output layer of the network has to be a `spiking layer`.

 ## Supported layers